 Our drug development programs are at various stages of development and the historical rate of failures for product candidates is extremely high.
 In fact, we ended Phase I testing of AM-831 in 2012 and had previously had an unsuccessful Phase III trial with NUPLAZID.
 An unfavorable outcome in any of our ongoing or future development efforts or in the post-marketing studies for NUPLAZID would be a major set-back for the program and for us, generally.
 In particular, an unfavorable outcome in our NUPLAZID program or in the post-marketing studies may require us to delay, devote additional substantial resources to, reduce the scope of, or eliminate this program and could have a material adverse effect on us and the value of our common stock.
-In addition to our program in PDP, we commenced a Phase II study with pimavanserin for patients with ADP in November 2013, for which we expect to have top-line results by the end of 2016, and we are planning additional studies in other indications, including those within schizophrenia and Alzheimer's disease.
+In addition to our program in PDP, we commenced a Phase II study of pimavanserin for patients with ADP in November 2013, for which we expect to have top-line results by the end of 2016.
+Additionally, in October 2016, we announced we had initiated a Phase II study of pimavanserin in patients with Alzheimer's disease agitation, and in November 2016 we announced we had initiated a Phase III study of pimavanserin as an adjunctive treatment in patients with schizophrenia.
+We may plan and conduct additional studies in other indications in the future.
 We have a continuing clinical collaboration with Allergan with separate product candidates for the treatment of chronic pain that has reached Phase II development.